charmaine-nonhlanhla/holbertonschool-shell/permissions/README.md

 # Multiple Permissions Script
 The script adds execute permission to the owner, the group owner, and read permission to other users, to the file `hello`

+#Everybody Execution Script
+This script adds execution permission to the owner, the group owner, and other users, to the file `hello`